Central Survey Unit is the leading survey organisation in Northern Ireland. It is a business area within NISRA.

 It has a wealth of experience in measuring attitudes and behaviour on a wide range of social policy issues;

 It offers expertise in the full range of social survey research including questionnaire design, survey methodology, data handling, database creation, analysis and reporting of findings.

 Central Survey Unit is a non-profit making survey organisation within the Northern Ireland public sector.
 CSU manages the fieldwork on a number of regular national surveys, such as the Labour Force Survey and the Northern Ireland Crime Survey.

 The Unit conducts large scale public commissioned surveys.
 Recent examples include the Programme for International Student Assessment and the NI Disability Survey.

-A recruitment competition is now live for Survey Interviewers (IRC218338), the closing date for this competition is the 26th of May.
+Recruitment has now closed.
 A video describing the work of survey interviewers can be viewed below:

 Selected for a Survey

 If you have received a letter asking you to take part in a survey, thank you for taking the time to visit our website.